Mouneszz/Brain-Cache/Graph/Graph Na Enna.md

-So graph is not structure like tree where   the elements are binded into a structure ,
+So graph is not a structure like tree where  the elements are formed  into a structure ,

 **Graph is just n number of elements which are having n number of relationships with n number of elements .**